taq/torm/README.md

 # What

 Just another simple ORM for PHP.
-You can use it, but don't ask why I made it. :-)
+You can use it, but don't ask why I made it.
+Right? :-)

 # How